 Now, I’m not saying you shouldn’t start writing the Saga of the Century right off the bat, but I am trying to say that it will be a bit harder.
 One way to ease the pain is to learn how to focus on those little pieces down at the base.
 Learn how to build your basic Lego structures, and soon you will have enough skills to put them together into a massive architectural wonder.

 I am talking, of course, about short stories.
 Just like (I assume) many other writers, I started by totally ignoring short stories.
-I thought that I would waste good ideas that could become a novel in just a few pages, and I thought that instead of being focused, I would become completely scattered.
-I wasn’t totally wrong, but I soon learned that that was not necessarily a bad thing.
+I thought I would waste good ideas that could become a novel in just a few pages, and I felt that instead of being focused, I would become completely scattered.
+I wasn’t wrong, but I soon learned that that was not necessarily a bad thing.

 What is a Short Story?

 In my opinion, a good length for a short story is between 2,500 and 5,000 words.
 At an average of 250 words per page, you get a story between 10 to 20 pages, double-spaced.
-Keep in mind that these are not set in stone, just guidelines to give you some idea.
+Remember that these are not set in stone, just guidelines to give you some idea.

-Length is the main aspect that differentiates a short story from a novel.
-All other aspects are more similar than different.
+Length is the central aspect that differentiates a short story from a novel.
+All other elements are more similar than different.
 A short story will follow a mini three-act structure, have a developed plot and a climax, and have characters, dialogue, description, and narrative.
 Unlike novels, though, in a short story, brevity is paramount.
 You must get to the point and get there fast; there’s no space to waste; you cannot afford it.
 Make each line, paragraph, and page count; be stingy with words, and you will develop the ability to say more with less.